Willy Taveras: Colorado Rockies

-He led MLB with 68 stolen bases during the 2008 season, and led the NL with 24 bunt hits.
+Taveras led MLB with 68 stolen bases during the 2008 season, and led the NL with 24 bunt hits.
 At the same time, his .296 slugging percentage was the lowest in the majors.
 Defensively, however, his .976 fielding percentage was the lowest of all qualifying major league center fielders.

 On December 12, 2008, the Rockies non-tendered Taveras, making him a free agent.

 Cincinnati Reds

 On December 27, 2008, Taveras signed a two-year deal worth $6.25 million with the Cincinnati Reds.

 In his debut with the Reds, he hit a pinch-hit triple in the 8th inning after being down with the flu for over a week.

 In 2009, Taveras had the lowest slugging percentage, .285, and the lowest on-base percentage, .275, of all National League players with at least 350 plate appearances.

-On February 1, 2010, Taveras was traded along with Adam Rosales to the Oakland Athletics for Aaron Miles and a player to be named later.
-He was later designated for assignment by Oakland.
-Taveras declined a Triple-A assignment and was granted free agency.
+On February 1, 2010, Taveras was traded along with Adam Rosales to the Oakland Athletics in exchange for Aaron Miles and a player to be named later.
+Taveras was designated for assignment later that day alongside Gregorio Petit and Dana Eveland, amid a flurry of roster transactions.
+Taveras declined a Triple-A assignment and elected free agency on February 9.

 Washington Nationals

-On February 15, 2010, Taveras signed a minor league contract with the Washington Nationals with an invite to spring training.
-He played 27 games, and on May 21, 2010 he was granted his unconditional release.
+On February 15, 2010, Taveras signed a minor league contract with the Washington Nationals that included an invitation to spring training.
+On April 4, the Nationals selected Taveras' contract, adding him to their active roster.
+He made 27 appearances for Washington, going 7-for-35 (.200) with four RBI and one stolen base.
+Taveras was designated for assignment by the Nationals on May 15.
+He was released by the team after clearing waivers on May 21.

 Philadelphia Phillies

-On June 3, 2010, he signed a minor league contract with the Philadelphia Phillies.
-He was assigned to Triple-A Lehigh Valley.
+On June 3, 2010, Taveras signed a minor league contract with the Philadelphia Phillies.
+He was subsequently assigned to the Triple-A Lehigh Valley IronPigs, where he slashed .208/.255/.271 with three RBI and nine stolen bases.
+Taveras was released by the Phillies organization on June 29.

-On June 29, 2010, he was released after playing 23 games for the IronPigs, batting .208 in 96 AB's, with nine stolen bases.
+Atlanta Braves

+On July 3, 2010, Taveras signed a minor league contract with the Atlanta Braves.
+In 17 appearances for the Triple-A Gwinnett Braves, he batted .119/.213/.143 with one RBI and four stolen bases.
+Taveras was released by the Braves organization on August 2.

+Texas Rangers

-On August 15, 2010, Taveras signed a minor league deal with the Texas Rangers.
+On August 15, 2010, Taveras signed a minor league contract with the Texas Rangers organization.
+He made 23 appearances for the Triple-A Oklahoma City RedHawks, slashing .275/.323/.396 with two home runs, 10 RBI, and two stolen bases.
+Taveras elected free agency following the season on November 6.

-Return to the Rockies
+Colorado Rockies (second stint)

-On January 25, 2011, Taveras signed a minor league contract with the Colorado Rockies.
-He spent the 2011 season with the Rockies Triple-A affiliate Colorado Springs Sky Sox, batting .308 in 97 games with a .336 on-base percentage.
+On January 24, 2011, Taveras signed a minor league contract with the Colorado Rockies organization.
+He spent the season with the Rockies' Triple-A affiliate, the Colorado Springs Sky Sox, batting .302/.336/.448 with 10 home runs, 44 RBI, and 13 stolen bases in 97 games.
 Due to problems with the sports agency that formerly represented him Taveras was out of American baseball for the entire 2012 season.